shreyasgurav/CargoPro-Task/README.md

 # CargoPro Flutter App

-A production-style Flutter application with Firebase OTP authentication and CRUD operations.
+A Flutter application with Firebase OTP authentication and CRUD operations.

 ## 🚀 Features